- Bitwarden allows you to manage and synchronize secure passwords across multiple devices using a single encrypted vault.

 When adding a new login, select New → Item → LoginA form will open with several fields: a name to identify the entry (for example, "Gmail"), the username, the password, and the URI field where the access web address is indicated (something like https://accounts.google.com).

-Once you have completed the required fields, click on Save Your login information will be stored in your vault.
-From there, you can use it via the browser extension, mobile apps, or the website itself to log in conveniently and securely.
+Once you've filled in the required fields, click Save and your login will be stored in your vault.
+From there, you can use it from the browser extension, mobile apps, or the website itself to log in conveniently and securely.

 Installing and configuring Bitwarden in the browser and on the desktop

-When you click the icon for the first time, the extension will ask you to Log in with your Bitwarden account (the same one you just created).
-Enter your email and master password and your safe will be available from your browser.
+The first time you click the icon, the extension will ask you to log in with your Bitwarden account (the one you just created).
+Enter your email and master password, and your safe will be available directly from your browser.

 Recommended Bitwarden extension settings for enhanced security

-In the management section (MANAGEMENT) you will find the options of AUTO-FILLA prudent configuration is usually to disable autofill on page load, so that Bitwarden doesn't enter credentials without your explicit permission.
-In other words, leave "Auto-fill on page load" and "Default autofill settings for login items" set to "Do not auto-fill on page load".
+In the MANAGE section , you'll find the AUTO-FILL options .
+A good practice is to disable autofill on page load, so Bitwarden doesn't automatically enter credentials without your explicit permission.
+Specifically, set "Auto-fill on page load" and "Default autofill settings for login items" to "Do not auto-fill on page load".

-You can also adjust the URI match detection to “Host”, so that the manager accurately links each entry to the correct domain, reducing the risk of autocomplete on similar but not identical websites.
+You can also adjust URI matching detection to "Host", so that the manager accurately matches each entry to the correct domain, reducing the risk of autocompletion on similar but not identical websites.

-In the security block (SECURITYIt is recommended to define a reasonable "Vault timeout", for example 30 minutes, and select "Lock" as the timeout action.
-This way, after that period, the safe will lock and ask for the master password again, preventing it from remaining open indefinitely.
+In the security settings , it's recommended to define a reasonable "Vault timeout," for example, 30 minutes, and select "Lock" as the timeout action.
+This way, after that period, the safe will lock and prompt you for the master password again, preventing it from remaining open indefinitely.

-Options like PIN or biometric unlocking They can be left disabled if you prefer to prioritize maximum protection, although on personal and secure devices many users activate them to balance convenience and security.
+Options such as PIN unlock or biometrics can be left disabled if you prefer to prioritize maximum protection, although on personal and secure devices many users activate them to balance convenience and security.

-In the “OTHER → Options → GENERAL” section you can fine-tune useful details such as cleaning time of clipboard (for example, 30 seconds after copying a password), automatic copying of TOTP codes, or if you want Bitwarden to ask every time it detects a new login to save or update it.
+In the “OTHER → Options → GENERAL” section, you can fine-tune useful details such as the clipboard clearing time (for example, 30 seconds after copying a password), automatic copying of TOTP codes, or whether you want Bitwarden to ask every time it detects a new login to save or update it.

-Finally, in “DISPLAY” you can decide whether to display cards, identities, and other elements on the main tab, whether to show website icons, the counter on the extension icon, or the visual theme.
-These are aesthetic details, but they help to have a clearer and more comfortable experience.
+Finally, in “DISPLAY” you can decide whether to display cards, identities, and other elements on the main tab, whether to show website icons, the countdown timer on the extension icon, or the visual theme.
+These are aesthetic details, but they contribute to a clearer and more user-friendly experience.

 How to add and use passwords with Bitwarden

-Once the extension and web app are set up, tap Start saving credentials.
+Once the extension and web app are configured, it's time to start saving credentials.

-You will only need to fill in your username, password, and, if you wish, other optional fields such as a note, folder, or custom fields (for example, the password creation date or whether that service has experienced security incidents).
-Then you press "Save," and everything will be saved and synchronized.
+You'll just need to fill in your username, password, and optional fields such as notes, folders, or custom fields (for example, the password creation date or whether the service has experienced security incidents).
+Then click "Save," and everything will be saved and synchronized.

 Using Bitwarden's secure password generator

-Besides storing passwords, Bitwarden includes a powerful password generator which allows you to forget about the typical weak keys like "Fido1234" that are broken in a snap with brute force attacks.
+Besides storing passwords, Bitwarden includes a powerful password generator that lets you forget about typical weak passwords like "Fido1234" that are broken in a snap with brute-force attacks.

 To access the generator from the extension, simply open it and click on the "Generator" option at the bottom.
-A screen will open where you can choose the type of element to generate (password or passphrase). length and character combination.
+A screen will open where you can choose the type of element to generate (password or passphrase), the length, and the character combination.

-Once generated, you can keep clicking the generate icon until you see a combination you like or that complies with the site's policy.
-Then you just have to copy the password and paste it into the password change or registration form, and, if necessary, save it to Bitwarden using any of the methods explained above.
+Once generated, you can keep clicking the generate icon until you find a combination you like or that complies with the site's policy.
+Then, simply copy the password and paste it into the password change or registration form, and, if necessary, save it to Bitwarden using any of the methods explained earlier.

-Studies ciberseguridad as those from Hive Systems show that Short and simple passwords last seconds. against cracking attacks, while a good long password with a variety of characters can take hundreds or thousands of years to break with current resources, so it is always worth using the generator.
+Cybersecurity studies like those by Hive Systems show that short, simple passwords last seconds against cracking attacks, while a good long password with a variety of characters can take hundreds or thousands of years to break with current resources, so it's always worth using a password generator.

 Improve old logins: copy, change, and replace passwords

-If you already have a bunch of accounts with old passwords, a very useful use of Bitwarden is to go progressively updating them to strong passwords generated by the manager himself.
+If you already have a lot of accounts with old passwords, a very useful use of Bitwarden is to gradually update them to strong passwords generated by the manager itself.

 The typical process involves opening your safe, selecting the item you want to reinforce, and then, in another browser tab, accessing the corresponding website and logging in as usual.
-Once inside, look for the section where credentials are changed, usually located in “Account”, “Security” or “Login settings”.
+Once logged in, look for the section where you change your credentials , usually located under "Account," "Security," or "Login Settings."

-When you reach the new password field, go back to Bitwarden and tap the icon.
-Generate password associated with that item and accepts overwriting the current password.
-The value stored in your vault will become a very strong random string, which you can then copy just as before.
+When you reach the new password field, go back to Bitwarden, tap the Generate Password icon associated with that item, and confirm that you want to overwrite the current password.
+The value stored in your vault will become a very strong, random string, which you can then copy just like before.

-Go back to the website and paste that new password into the corresponding fields (“New password” and “Confirm new password”), save the changes and that’s it: the service will have a robust and up-to-date password, and Bitwarden will save it without you having to remember it.
+Go back to the website and paste the new password into the corresponding fields (“New password” and “Confirm new password”), save the changes and you're done: the service will have a strong and up-to-date password, and Bitwarden will save it without you having to remember it.

-If you have many accounts saved in your browser or other account managers, you can save work by taking advantage of the Bitwarden import functionsThese tools allow you to import your data from Chrome, Firefox, other popular file managers, and even exported files.
-This way, you'll save yourself a whole day of copying and pasting.
+If you have many accounts saved in your browser or other account managers, you can save time by using Bitwarden's import features , which allow you to import your data from Chrome, Firefox, other popular account managers, and even exported files.
+This way, you'll avoid spending a whole day copying and pasting.

 Importing data and working with organizations in Bitwarden

-Once your vault is well populated, you can consider taking advantage of the feature of organizationsdesigned to share passwords and other safe elements with friends, family, work teams, or even an entire company.
+Once your vault is well populated, you can consider taking advantage of the organizations feature , designed to share passwords and other vault elements with friends, family, work teams, or even an entire company.

 Extra security: enable two-step login (2FA)

-Along with a good master password, the two-step login (2FA) This is the most important measure to protect your Bitwarden account.
+Along with a strong master password, two-step verification (2FA) is the most important measure to protect your Bitwarden account.
 The idea is that, in addition to your password, you'll need a second factor (usually a six-digit code on a different device).

-Bitwarden supports several 2FA methods, but for free accounts the most recommended method is to use one mobile authentication app such as Authy or Google Authenticator.
+Bitwarden supports several 2FA methods, but for free accounts, the most recommended method is to use a mobile authenticator app like Authy or Google Authenticator.
 These programs generate temporary codes that change every few seconds.

-To configure it, log into the Bitwarden web application and go to Settings → Security → Two-step loginInside you'll see different options; locate "Authentication Application" and tap "Manage".
-You'll be asked to enter your master password to continue.
+To set it up, open the Bitwarden web app and go to Settings → Security → Two-step verification .
+There you'll see several options; locate "Authentication App" and click "Manage."
+You'll be prompted to enter your master password to continue.

-It's not a bad idea to print that code and save it in a secure physical locationaway from prying eyes and without relying on electronic devices that can break or have their data erased.
+It's a good idea to print out that code and store it in a secure physical location , away from prying eyes and without relying on electronic devices that could break or be erased.
 This way, you minimize the possibility of being locked out of your own safe.

 Bitwarden self-hosted on Windows Server with Docker

-If you have more advanced knowledge and want total control over the infrastructure, you can Install Bitwarden on your own Windows server instead of using the official cloud.
-This deployment is based on Docker containers and requires the server to support nested virtualization.
+If you have more advanced knowledge and want complete control over the infrastructure, you can install Bitwarden on your own Windows server instead of using the official cloud.
+This deployment is based on Docker containers and requires that the server supports nested virtualization.

-The general procedure involves several stages: configuring the domain and DNS records to point to your machine, opening ports 80 and 443, creating a user and directory specifically for Bitwarden, installing and preparing Docker Desktop, obtaining an installation ID and key from the Bitwarden website, and installing the stack with the script de PowerShell and finally, adjust the environment variables and the configuration file.
+The general procedure involves several steps: configuring the domain and DNS records to point to your machine, opening ports 80 and 443, creating a user and directory exclusively for Bitwarden, installing and preparing Docker Desktop, obtaining an installation ID and key from the Bitwarden website, installing the stack with the PowerShell script , and finally, adjusting the environment variables and configuration file.

 First, you must establish a domain name with its DNS records pointing to the server (for example, bitwarden.example.comand ensure that ports 80 (HTTP) and 443 (HTTPS) are accessible.
 Then, you will create a folder, for example C:\Bitwarden, and a specific local user to run the installation.